 DTG printers tend to have a higher upfront investment against the desired productivity.
 Vis a vis screen printing is more productive.

 Earlier DTG inks were really wanting on performance parameters like wash fastness & rub resistance.
 But the continued advancements in technology, new DTG inks offer comparable performance.

 The difference in screen and DTG print performance is quite minimized nowadays.
 Direct to garment printing inks suit a really good area of work like the short runs, high color counts.

+The question of direct to garment printing vs screen printing naturally pops up when you are first starting out.
 Basically, you need to determine what you need?
 Whether you need a short run of t-shirts?
 Do you need a long run of t-shirts?
 What you need the finished result to be?

 You also need to know, what you’re getting.
 You need to know what results you’re going to get with screen printing.
 How much will it cost you?
 If you only get a short run and would it is worthwhile doing digital?

 In general, if you offer custom or personalized designs to customers, its good idea to invest in DTG printer.
 If you plan to cater to businesses that get their designs printed in bulk from you, screen printing is the way to go.
 Of late a lot of screen printers offer hybrid options of DTG printer integrated with the screen printing set up.
-It is combining the benefits of both the technology.
+It is combining the benefits of both technologies.
 All in all, a promising future for those who embrace DTG digital printing now!